An insider’s guide for those who want to enter a writing competition.

 - DO check you are within the word limit.

 - DO send your best work, and polish it up until it gleams.
+Run your story through spellchecker.

 - DON’T submit before you have edited, formatted and double-checked for typos.
 Such errors in an entry give the impression you don’t care about your writing.
-If possible, have someone else check through your work before pressing the entry button.

 - DON’T submit a document format unsupported by the competition entry system.
 We won’t be able to read it.